Ross-TheBoss/ImpoppablePlus/README.md

 </h1>

-Extends Impoppable mode by making it an entirely new difficulty, complete with 4 new game modes:
+Extends Impoppable mode by making it an entirely new difficulty.

+The new Impoppable difficulty adds 4 game modes:
 - Support Only
 - Double Speed
 - Mastery Mode